martymcmodding/guides.martysmods.com/docs/shaders/immerse/04smaa.md

 ![SMAAHeader](https://assets.martysmods.com/headers/smaaheader.webp)

-iMMERSE: SMAA is Marty’s take on the widely used Subpixel Morphological Anti-Aliasing (SMAA) technique.
-It’s a fast and efficient way to smooth out jagged edges in games, offering better results and performance than many alternatives like FXAA.
+iMMERSE: SMAA is Marty's take on the widely used Subpixel Morphological Anti-Aliasing (SMAA) technique.
+It's a fast and efficient way to smooth out jagged edges in games, offering better results and performance than many alternatives like FXAA.

 ---